Pretty View and Nerdy View

 - Prices for the price variants defined for this tenant

-- Variant story components, if the Components on Variants feature has been enabled through Labs and such components have been defined within the product shape used to create this item.
+- Variant story components, if such components have been defined within the product shape used to create this item.

 - Subscription plans